Lisa Marie Presley hospitalised after suspected heart attack

 They were informed of the incident by sources directly connected to the star that emergency services responded to a call from her home.
 Medics reportedly carried out CPR at her home and Lisa Marie was subsequently transferred to a hospital.

-According to an update from TMZ, the medics administered epinephrine which helped the 54-year-old to regain a pulse after she went into ‘full arrest’.
+According to an update from TMZ, the medics administered epinephrine/adrenaline which helped the 54-year-old to regain a pulse after she went into ‘full arrest’.

 Just two days ago, on Tuesday 10, Lisa Marie attended the Golden Globes with her mother.
 They witnessed Austin Butler pick up a Globe in Beverly Hills for his performance as the King of Rock and Roll in the ‘Elvis’ film.